okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 ### Preview your hook

 You can preview the the JSON payload for the Event Hook request from the Admin Console's **Preview** tab, which provides a review of the Event Hook request syntax for the specific Event Type.
-If verified, the request can be delivered to your external service to make sure it is successfully received.
+The request can be delivered to your external service to make sure it is successfully received.
 See [Event Hook Preview](https://help.okta.com/en/prod/Content/Topics/automation-hooks/event-hooks-preview.htm) for more information.

 ## Sample Event Delivery Payload